isce-framework/isce2/README.txt

 1.3 Installing dependencies with provided setup script 1.4 Hints for installing dependencies by hand.
 1.5 Note On 'python3' Exectuable Convention
+1.6 Separate License required for dependencies for some uses of ISCE
 2. Building ISCE
 2.1 Configuration control: SCONS_CONFIG_DIR and SConfigISCE
 2.2 Install ISCE